CtrlK

 Actionability

-Provides concrete, executable commands throughout: grep patterns for searching docs, curl command for fetching model IDs, specific file paths to check, and clear installation commands.
+The skill provides concrete, executable commands throughout: specific grep patterns for searching docs, a curl command with jq for fetching model IDs, exact file paths to search (node_modules/ai/docs/, node_modules/ai/src/), and a specific URL pattern for the search API.
 The guidance is specific and copy-paste ready.

 3 / 3